 - Select Menu at the top left-hand corner

 - Select the correct camera type

 - Make sure your doorbell is connected to the doorbell wires, flush to the wall, and secured in place.
 Select Next

 - Check that your Doorbell Camera’s light is alternating between green and red

 - Type in a name for your camera and select Next

-- Select your Wi-Fi network from the list and enter the Wi-Fi password.
+- Scan for your Wi-Fi network from the list and enter your Wi-Fi password.
 Select Next

 - The LED will double-flash orange, then alternate between blue and green for 30 seconds and finally arrive at a solid green.
 If the LED gets stuck on the double-flash orange mode, then it is likely the Wi-Fi password was entered incorrectly